This guide was last updated in August 2018.

 - whether online retailers can mirror the pricing policies of their competitors, perhaps by using pricing algorithms to achieve that objective; and

-- suppliers’ ability to prevent their distributors from supplying products to online marketplaces, such as Amazon and eBay, which has been the subject of a non-binding opinion by the advocate general of the Court of Justice of the EU (CJEU).
+- a suppliers’ ability to prevent their distributors from supplying products to online marketplaces, such as Amazon and eBay, on which the Court of Justice of the EU (CJEU) has recently ruled.

 Resale price maintenance (RPM) is generally prohibited, apart from in exceptional circumstances